Medical Policy

 Background/Overview

 OSA occurs when the upper airway repeatedly collapses during sleep, causing an airflow obstruction.
 One clinically common phenotype of OSA is the positional OSA.
-POSA can be defined as an apnea-hypopnea index (AHI) at least twice as high in supine position as in other positions (de Vries, 2015).
+POSA can be defined as an AHI at least twice as high in supine position as in other positions (de Vries, 2015).
 Due to the effects of gravity on the upper airway structures, the airflow obstruction is more likely in the supine position.
 Individuals with POSA tend to differ anatomically from those with non-positional OSA, with features that result in a greater lateral diameter and elliptoid shape of the upper airway.
 While individuals with POSA or non-POSA both have reduced anterior-posterior diameter due to the gravitational effect in the supine position, individuals with POSA have a larger lateral diameter in the non-supine position.
 For this reason, airway space is preserved in the non-supine position (Ravesloot, 2017).

 Sleep disordered breathing is a common disorder affecting an estimated 24% of middle-aged men and 9% of middle-aged women.
 Approximately 6 to 7% of affected individuals are considered as having severe OSA (Beyers, 2019; Srijithesh, 2019).
 Approximately 50% of those individuals diagnosed with OSA have POSA; those with mild to moderate OSA reporting even higher percentages, with an estimated of 70-80% of those with POSA categorized as having mild to moderate OSA (de Vries, 2015; Ravesloot, 2017).